hashicorp/terraform-provider-google/website/docs/r/logging_log_scope.html.markdown

 * `location` -
   (Optional)
   The location of the resource.
-The supported locations are: global, us-central1, us-east1, us-west1, asia-east1, europe-west1.
+The only supported location is global so far.

 ## Attributes Reference